datacarpentry/image-processing/_episodes/08-connected-components.md

 - "Use CCA to produce an image that highlights every object in a different color."
 - "Characterize each object with numbers that describe its appearance."
 keypoints:
-- "`skimage.measure.label` is used to generate objects."
+- "We can use `skimage.measure.label` to find and label connected objects in an image."
-- "We use `skimage.measure.regionprops` to measure properties of labelled objects."
+- "We can use `skimage.measure.regionprops` to measure properties of labeled objects."
-- "Color objects according to feature values."
+- "We can display the labeled image to view the objects colored by label."
 ---

 ## Objects